Financial Support

 Eligibility

-Care Leaver[1] / Care Experienced[2] or Disabled Students must satisfy the following criteria to be eligible for the NCL bursary:
+Care Leaver[1]/Care Experienced[2] or Disabled Students must satisfy the following criteria to be eligible for the NCL bursary:

 - Have been in care (You will need proof of having been in care from an official source, such as a local authority).

-- Classified with a disability, long-term illness, mental health problems, or learning difficulties (evidence less than 3 months dated from the GP or medical evidence will be required).
+- Classified with a disability, long-term illness, mental health problems, or learning difficulties (evidence less than 3 months

 - You must be a permanent resident in the UK and a home student for fee purposes.